chinmoy12c/autopsy/README.md

 Start nginx with `ng` and then start Gunicorn by running `gu` in the `Autopsy` folder.
 To stop the application, use `gk`.
 To shut down nginx as well, use `nk`.

-You should monitor the running nginx and Gunicorn processes with `ps aux | grep -e nginx -e gunicorn` to ensure that no leftover processes are running.
+You should monitor the running nginx and Gunicorn processes with `chk` to ensure that no leftover processes are running.
+(Typically, there should be two nginx and two Gunicorn processes per instance.)

 ## Logging